rserran/ISLP-1/README.md

 # ISLR-Python

-ISLR is a great book as an introduction to Machine Learning.
-I am currently reading it.
-But it's written in R. So, I am "translating" some (read: as much as I can) of the R code into Python code.
-Any comment/critique is welcome.
+I am currently reading An Introduction to Statistical Learning with Applications in R ("ISLR" for short).
+It's a great practical introduction to machine learning.
+This repository is my personal attempt to "translate" as much code as I can into Python as I go along.

+The repository is built into different sections and exercises.
+I am not providing solutions to any conceptual exercise question, but will provide the Python code for answers.
+I will include any relevant concept or rationale as comments within the code.